na-hiro/CarND-PID-Control-Project/README.md

 ## Overview
 Decrease CTE (Cross Track Error), distance between car and reference line car and dotted line, using PID control.

+## Parameter adjustment
+The parameters are as follows.
+* Kp: If you increase the value, you will try to quickly bring CTE closer to 0, but vibration will diverge.
+* Kd: There is a role to suppress the amount of change of the input (steering wheel angle).
+* Ki: There is an effect to reduce steady-state deviation.

+Parameters were chosen to realize that the vehicle curves smoothly while maintaining the center.
+The method was chosen throughout the trial, a suitable value.
+The values chosen are as follows.

+* Kp=0.2, Ki=0.001, Kd=2.0

 ---

 ## Dependencies